cntral/react-native-camera-roll-picker/README.md

 - `emptyText`: Text to display instead of a list when there are no photos found.
 (Default: 'No photos.')
 - `emptyTextStyle`: Styles to apply to the `emptyText`.
 (Default: `textAlign: 'center'`)
 - `loader`: Loader component node.
 (Default: `<ActivityIndicator />`)
+- `showsFileNames`: Boolean to show image/video file name at the top of each image.
+(Default: `false`)

 ## Run Example
 ```